gnss-ro/aws-opendata/ropp_patch/README.txt

 Patch to allow ROPP-11.0 to accept calibratedPhase files from aws-opendata project.

-The tarball contains files that must be moved to the correct location to replace the normal ROPP files.
-The modified ROPP file then function as normal.
+The tarball contains files that must be moved to the correct location to replace the corresponding files in the ROPP-11.0, which can be downloaded and built following instructions from ROMSAF at https://rom-saf.eumetsat.int/ropp/files.php
 The files and their locations are listed below.

 1. In ropp_io/
 	a) build/ Makefile.am (take care not to confuse with Makefiles in other locations)